naominguyen7/Enron-Poi-Identifier/README.md

+- poi_id.ipynb: Report with snippets of code.
+Can be used to run and generated the results.

 - feature_format.py: Modified file from Udacity's.
 Add Option to fill NAs with medians.
     + converting data from dict form to numpy matrix for easy computation & manipulation